-Follows of \cite{CM86} that in our context $f$ is topologically conjugated to mixing expanding dynamics $g(x) := deg(f)x \text{ mod } 1$, where $deg(f)$ is the topological degree of $f$.
-In particular, $f$ is exact topologically, strongly transitive and has the periodic specification property.
+Follows of \cite{CM86} that in our context $f$ is topologically conjugate to a mixing expanding dynamics $g(x) := deg(f)x \text{ mod } 1$, where $deg(f)$ is the topological degree of $f$.
+In particular, $f$ is topologically exact, strongly transitive, and has the periodic specification property.

-\begin{remark} We say that an observable $\phi : \Sc^{1} \rightarrow \R$ is cohomologous to constant if there exists a continuous function $u:\Sc^{1} \rightarrow \R$ and a constant $K \in \R$ such that $ \phi = K + u\circ f - u$.
-Note that in this case we have a very good understanding of the thermodynamic information of $\phi$, in fact, $P_{top}(f , t\phi) = Kt + h_{top}(f)$.
-Since that in our context $f$ has specification property, applying \cite[Lemma 1.9]{T10}, then do not be cohomologous to constant is an open and dense property in the uniform topology. \end{remark}
+\begin{remark} We say that an observable $\phi : \Sc^{1} \rightarrow \R$ is cohomologous to a constant if there exists a continuous function $u:\Sc^{1} \rightarrow \R$ and a constant $K \in \R$ such that $ \phi = K + u\circ f - u$.
+Note that in this case, we have an excellent understanding of the thermodynamic information of $\phi$; in fact, $P_{top}(f , t\phi) = Kt + h_{top}(f)$.
+Since $f$ has the specification property in our context, applying \cite[Lemma 1.9]{T10}, then not being cohomologous to a constant is an open and dense property in the uniform topology. \end{remark}

 \